Star quad cable: Other applications for star quad cable

 While the above discussion focuses on preventing noise from getting in (e.g. into a microphone cable) the same star-quad quadrupole configuration is useful for audio speaker cable, for split-phase electric power wiring, and even for open-wire star quad transmission line.

 In these cases, the purpose of the star quad configuration is reversed.
-The star-quad geometry cancels the magnetic fields that are produced by the two pairs of conductors.
+The star-quad geometry partially cancels the magnetic fields that are produced by the two pairs of conductors.
 This cancellation reduces the magnetic emissions of the cable.
 To work properly, the cable must be wired in the same fashion as the microphone cable example above.
 Wires on opposite sides of the star must be shorted together at each end of the cable.
 This means that four conductors are required for a two-wire circuit.
 Furthermore, this scheme only works if the two pairs of conductors carry equal and opposite currents.

 If a ground conductor is also needed, it must be added in a way that will not interfere with the star-quad geometry.
 It should also be added in a geometric configuration that exposes the ground conductor to equal interference from all four star-quad conductors.
 The most common solution is to wrap the star quad with a cylindrical ground conductor.

 Star-quad cable can be used for two circuits, such as four-wire telephony and other telecommunications applications, but it will not provide magnetic immunity in this application.
 In this configuration each pair uses two non-adjacent conductors.
 Because the conductors are always the same distance from each other, crosstalk is reduced relative to cables with two separate twisted pairs.
 Each conductor of one pair sees an equal capacitance to both wires in the other pair.
 This cancels the capacitive crosstalk between the two pairs.
 The geometry also cancels the magnetic interference between the two pairs.